SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ---
 title: Localize SharePoint Framework client-side web parts
-description: Broaden the appeal of your web part by localizing it for different languages spoken by SharePoint users all over the world. ms.date: 02/02/2018 ms.prod: sharepoint
+description: Broaden the appeal of your web part by localizing it for different languages spoken by SharePoint users all over the world. ms.date: 1/9/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Localize SharePoint Framework client-side web parts

 You can broaden the appeal of your SharePoint Framework client-side web part by localizing it for different languages spoken by SharePoint users all over the world.
-In this article, you will localize a web part to the Dutch (Netherlands) locale, and verify that the localized values are displayed correctly.
+In this article, you'll localize a web part to the Dutch (Netherlands) locale, and verify that the localized values are displayed correctly.

 > [!NOTE]
 > Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).